Taiwanese New Wave Cinema is a movement in Chinese-language cinema that is largely considered to run from around the mid-1980s into the 2000s.

 As you may have guessed, my favorite aspect of Taiwanese New Wave cinema is its emphasis on character development and its treatment of everyday life as something worth exploring through film.The following list is comprised of ten essential films from this movement that every cinephile should check out.

-I’ve chosen not to include any directors (with the exception of Tsai Ming-liang) or stars because I wanted to focus more on the commonalities among these films rather than their differences.Whether you’re a collector of Asian film, a die-hard independent cinema fan or just looking for something watch during your next Netflix binge, I think you’ll find at least one or two titles here worthy of your attention.
+I have chosen not to include any directors (with the exception of Tsai Ming-liang) or stars because I wanted to focus more on the commonalities among these films rather than their differences.Whether you are a collector of Asian film, a die-hard independent cinema fan or just looking for something watch during your next Netflix binge, I think you will find at least one or two titles here worthy of your attention.

 Importance Of Taiwanese New Wave Cinema